chaos-mesh/website/docs/status-check-in-workflow.md

 :::

-### When the status check is unsuccessful, abort the workflow
+### When the Status Check is unsuccessful, abort the Workflow

 :::note